jcottam/html-metadata/README.md

 ### CORS

-To avoid CORS issues in browsers, run `extractFromUrl` on the server or use a proxy like [AllOrigins](https://api.allorigins.win).
+To bypass CORS in browsers, run `extractFromUrl` on a server or use a proxy like [AllOrigins](https://api.allorigins.win).

 ## Third Party Tools